IR-Agent: Expert-Inspired LLM Agents for Structure Elucidation from Infrared Spectra

 which raises the risk of incorporating irrelevant or misleading structural features.
 These results suggest that selecting an appropriate number of SMILES candidates is crucial for effective expert reasoning.

-\textbf{Performance of \proposed~using the Transferred IR Spectra Translator.} As our framework is compatible with various IR spectra translators for generating initial SMILES candidates, we replace our original translator with one that was pretrained on a large-scale simulated IR dataset\cite{alberts2024unraveling} (790k spectra) and subsequently finetuned on our experimental data.
-Although simulated and experimental spectra differ in nature, the pretrained translator captures rich spectral patterns from large-scale simulated data, which remain beneficial when transferred and adapted to experimental data through fine-tuning.
-Figure~\ref{fig:sensitivity} (b) shows that the transferred translator alone achieves strong performance.
-When integrated into our framework, it leads to further improvements, highlighting the robustness of our method to different spectra translator choices.
+\textbf{Performance of \proposed~using the Pretrained IR Spectra Translator.} As our framework is compatible with various IR spectra translators for generating initial SMILES candidates, we replace our original translator with a pretrained IR spectra translator trained on large-scale simulated data\citep{alberts2024leveraging}.
+This translator adopts a transformer architecture but differs from our original translator in its input representation: each IR spectrum is downsampled to 400 points, and the intensities are discretized into the range 0–99, enabling text-based tokenization of spectral values.
+Although simulated and experimental spectra differ in nature, the pretrained translator captures rich spectral patterns from large-scale simulated data, which remain beneficial when adapted to experimental data through fine-tuning.
+Figure~\ref{fig:sensitivity} (b) shows that the pretrained translator achieves strong standalone performance, while its integration into our framework yields additional improvements, highlighting the robustness of our method across different spectra translator choices.

-\textbf{Case Study.} In Figure~\ref{fig:case study}, we present how \proposed~performs the structure elucidation process.
+\textbf{Case Study: How \proposed~ performs the structure elucidation.} In Figure~\ref{fig:case study}, we present how \proposed~performs the structure elucidation process.
 The TI Expert identifies local substructures by comparing the IR absorption table interpretation with the output of the IR Spectra Translator.
 For instance, the TI Expert infers the presence of a C–F group with high confidence, as both the Translator output and the table interpretation consistently point to C–F bonds.
 In contrast, the presence of a halogen substitution such as Br is inferred with low confidence, since the table interpretation refers to C–Cl bonds, which are not found in the Translator output.
 On the other hand, the Ret Expert extracts global structural patterns from the retrieved candidates, identifying a benzene ring substituted with a CF₃ group as a dominant motif, which serves as the broader structural context.
 Based on the complementary analyses from both experts, the SE Expert successfully infers the complete molecular structure of the target spectrum.